zachmoshe/ranges-consolidator/README.md

 ranges-merger is a python package that deals with multiple range sources and merge them into one.
 Hierarchical ranges are also supported, meaning, a range can be followed by other contained ranges and at any point the most granular one will be picked up.

-The package doesn't store in memory more than it needs and advancing the input iterator only when needed, making it suitable to handle millions of ranges and multiple sources of ranges in parallel.
+The package doesn't store in memory more than it requires and advances the input iterator only when needed, making it suitable to handle millions of ranges and multiple sources of ranges in parallel.
 The output itself is an iterator over `Range` objects.
 This implies that:

-1. The input ranges must be sorted (ascending order by their `start` attribute, and if ranges are hierarchical, the container range comes before its children.
+1. The input ranges must be sorted in ascending order by their `start` attribute, and if ranges are hierarchical, the container range comes before its children.
 2. Once the objects are used, they need to be rebuilt in order to provide the output.

 Merging 2 sources of ranges gives us back an iterator that returns `Range` objects with `id` that is a list of the relevant `id`s in all sources.